mongabay/satellite-stamp/README.md

 The application is built using [React](https://reactjs.org/) and the framework [Next.js](https://nextjs.org/).
 The styles use [Sass](https://sass-lang.com/) and the [Bootstrap](https://getbootstrap.com/) framework.

 A continuous deployment system is in place.
 Each time you push to the `master` branch, the application is deployed in GitHub Pages through a GitHub Action defined in `.github/workflows/build.yml`.
 You can see the status of the build in the “Actions” tab of the repository on GitHub.

+## Wiki

+This project has a [wiki](https://github.com/mongabay/satellite-stamp/wiki) with instructions on how to edit the layers, presets and attributions.
+If you plan on modifying the data, please have a read at the wiki.